 grandmother during the weekends.
 They chewed buai too but she never saw them spitting it anywhere on the ground.
 She assumed that it must have been some other adults and could not have been Bubu Dorothy’s friends.

-Bubu Dorothy’s friends had told Kiri about Papua New Guinea too and asked her if she knew how to speak Tok Pisin.
+Bubu Dorothy’s friends had told Kiri about Papua New Guinea too and had often asked her if she knew how to speak Tok Pisin.
 She said she didn’t and felt a bit sad about that.
-She had been meaning to ask her mom about it but kept forgetting the word used to call the language.
+She had been meaning to ask her mom about it but kept forgetting the name of the language.